harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/download-and-copy-artifacts-using-the-command-step.md

 :::info Note

 The Command step only supports the **Repeat** looping strategy.
-This includes scenarios where users only want to deploy to a single server.
+This includes scenarios where you only want to deploy to a single server.

 :::